August 29-September 4

 “Headspace” | Ted Lasso

-But what I’m most in awe of, is the innate warmth Sarah Niles is able to bring to the surface even while she’s quietly keeping it together as a therapist probably should.
-But there’s a relationship that needs to be established here and Ted Lasso has always done a great job of allowing characters opportunities to grow by being called out.
+But what I’m most in awe of is the innate warmth Sarah Niles can bring to the surface even while she’s quietly keeping it together as a therapist probably should.
+But there’s a relationship that needs to be established here, and Ted Lasso has always done a great job of allowing characters opportunities to grow by being called out.

 When Sharon tells Ted that she was quite offended by what he said about her profession, Niles is brilliant in the nuances she conveys.
 She doesn’t let her guard down entirely, she doesn’t necessarily change her tone too much, but she is vulnerable enough where it’s clear just how much the comment stung.
 She’s vulnerable just enough where we could see that the words are going to have an impact, and rather painfully, we could see just how hard she is trying with Ted.